SagarKapoorin/School-Board/README.md

     ```
 5. Check the application on your local host.

-Feel free to explore the various features and functionalities of EduCrafter!
+Feel free to explore the various features and functionalities of School-Board!

 For any issues or suggestions, please reach out to us through the "Contact Us" page.